Automatic Signboard Detection and Localization in Densely Populated Developing Cities: Materials and Methods

 \subsection{Integration of the Proposed Methodology}

 \textbf{Figure} \ref{fig:model} shows our final signboard detection model architecture.
 Initially, we have designed the CNN backbone with an improved version of VGG16 architecture, where, Batch Normalization (BN) has been added between each convolution and activation layer.
 BN reduces the hidden layer unit value covariance shift and it resists overfitting of the model.
 Besides, it normalizes the previous layer's output and accelerates the model performance \cite{imagenet}.
-We have improved RPN's anchor box generation performance by tweaking Anchor Ratios and Anchor Scales using ARAS algorithms.
-Finally, during our model construction, we have fine tuned CNN backbone and RPN \& Fast R-CNN detection network based on SB\_PreCNN and PreRCNN pretraining techniques, respectively.
+We have improved RPN's anchor box generation performance by determining anchor ratios and anchor scales using ARAS algorithms.
+Finally, during our model construction, we have pretrained CNN backbone and RPN \& R-CNN network based on SB\_PreCNN and PreRCNN pretraining techniques, respectively before the actual training.